1926 Edmonton municipal election: Aldermen

-One southside candidate must be elected, even if none has quota.
+One southside candidate (ss) must be elected, even if none has quota.

 Because of the single transferable vote system, although Tighe received more initial votes than Hazlitt (although not enough to capture a seat), he was not elected while initially-less-popular Hazlitt was.
 Hazlitt passed Tighe's vote total due to votes transferred from other candidates.

 Dineen was declared elected due to the southside guarantee.

 The city clerk's conducting of this STV/PR vote was criticized and the next year the city held a plebiscite on whether to continue using the STV/PR system.

 Public school trustees

 Under the minimum South Side representation rule, Herlihy was elected over Lake and McBain.
-Later McBain challenged Herlihy's election and was given the school board seat.
+Later McBain challenged Herlihy's election, saying Lake's votes should have been transferred before the last seat was allocated, and was given the school board seat.

 Separate (Catholic) school trustees

 Harry Carrigan, J O Pilon, and W D Trainor were acclaimed.